Moura196/Moura196/README.md

 # FullStack Developer
    - ### About me:
+     - I am currently studying Systems Analysis and Development at Senai-SC, focus on becoming a Web and Mobile Full Stack developer.
+And I am about to start a specialization course focus on Java technology at UTFPR to get a better knowledge of what I can do with this programming language.
+     - Also I am studying Fullstack Developer TQI Bootcamp at the DIO platform, which you can see my progress at my [repository](repository).
+     - If you want to know more about my journey you can visit my [blog](https://moura196.github.io/Moura196/) that I've created with Github Pages.

     I am a student of System Analysis and Development and I have graduated as Environmental and Sanitary Engineering at 2021.
     I really enjoy studying to get prepare to apply everthing that I think it is important to make the world better.
     That means that I am trying to build a path where I believe that my work will influence for the best.